High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Discussion

-{One caveat in this comparison} (Figure \ref{fig:Fig6} right) is that the past studies adopt different regions defined by other tracers when {the CO or 870 $\mu$m sizes} are not available. \cite{2010MNRAS.407.2091G} use the average effective radii of multiple indicators, such as H$\alpha$ line and optical/UV stellar light. \cite{2019ApJ...872...16D} and \cite{2021ApJ...908...61K} {use the} diameter that contains $\sim95$\% of the H$\alpha$ flux.
-In {our case, the SFR surface densities of the central region would be underestimated by several folds if we simply adopt the $R_{e, {\rm CO}}$ without any corrections.} Thus, if the spatial extents of star-forming region and molecular gas reservoir are largely different {especially for the galaxies taken from the literature, the comparison presented in Figure \ref{fig:Fig6} (right) might not be straightforward.
-Indeed, we show in Section \ref{subsec:Subsec3.3} that the effective radii of both CO line and 870 $\mu$m continuum emissions of the CO emitters are different from the 1.6 $\mu$m radii by a factor of {$1.7\pm0.6$ and $4.9\pm2.7$}, respectively.}
+{One caveat in this comparison} (Figure \ref{fig:Fig6} right) is that the past studies adopt different regions defined by other tracers when {the CO or 870 $\mu$m sizes} are not available. \cite{2010MNRAS.407.2091G} use the average effective radii of multiple indicators, such as the H$\alpha$ line and optical/UV stellar light. \cite{2019ApJ...872...16D} and \cite{2021ApJ...908...61K} {use the} diameter that contains $\sim95$\% of the H$\alpha$ flux.
+In {our case, the SFR surface densities of the central region would be underestimated severalfold if we simply adopted the $R_{e, {\rm CO}}$ without any corrections.} Thus, if the spatial extents of the star-forming region and the molecular gas reservoir are largely different, {especially for the galaxies taken from the literature, the comparison presented in Figure \ref{fig:Fig6} (right) might not be straightforward.
+Indeed, we show in Section \ref{subsec:Subsec3.3} that the effective radii of both the CO line and 870 $\mu$m continuum emissions of the CO emitters are different from the 1.6 $\mu$m radii by factors of {$1.7\pm0.6$ and $4.9\pm2.7$}, respectively.}